-With the Academy Awards firmly in the rearview, Hidden Figures stands as the highest grossing film nominated for Best Picture this year.
+With the Academy Awards firmly in the rearview, Hidden Figures stands as the highest-grossing film nominated for Best Picture this year.
 Given that, it’s easy to get cultural amnesia and forget that very little of the film’s success was expected.

 Unlike Moonlight and Fences, which were both the darlings of critics early on, Hidden Figures’ critical and commercial success managed to be one of the surprises of this awards season that everyone should’ve seen coming.
 It’s illustrative of the hoops Black women jumped through, and continue to jump through, to make valued societal and cinematic contributions.

 If no one ever told the story of Katherine Johnson, Mary Jackson and Dorothy Vaughan, their accomplishments would be lost to the dustbin of history, but their impact on NASA remains.
-If Hidden Figures was never adapted from book to big screen, the story would still be a powerful reminder of what people can do if given a chance to shine.
+If Hidden Figures hadn’t been adapted from book to big screen, the story would still be a powerful reminder of what people can do if given a chance to shine.
 And if not a single soul watched the movie, it would still be a great picture.

 The film’s strength lies as much in the promotion of the movie as the power in the material it pulls from.
 That its success was a surprise to many in the media is another example of the bigotry of low expectations that Black cinema and Black women are impacted by in nearly every walk of life.
 With three strong, accomplished Black women leads, and a substantial backing from 20th Century Fox to make sure everyone and their mother knew the movie was coming, getting to Oscar night and blowing out box office expectations should have been a given.